 When is your MOT is due?

-Thinking about it, I fall in the group of people who don’t know when their MOT is due.
+Thinking about it, I fall into the group of people who don’t know when their MOT is due.
 It is not only because our car is two years old or because John normally deals with this stuff.
 I’m the kind of person who doesn’t remember things like that.

 How much does MOT cost?

-Worth noting that the large costs of safe motoring are not usually the fee you can expect to pay for the MOT test itself; these are for the service and maintenance necessary for your car to be deemed road worthy.
+Worth noting that the large costs of safe motoring are not usually the fee you can expect to pay for the MOT test itself; these are for the service and maintenance necessary for your car to be deemed roadworthy.

 Three easy ways to minimise the costs of safe motoring

-Keeping your vehicle road worthy, particularly if you are driving an older car, can be costly.
-Here are three easy ways in which you can keep these costs down; or at least make sure that you don’t fail your MOT test because of something you could have attended to before the test.
+Keeping your vehicle roadworthy, particularly if you are driving an older car, can be costly.
+Here are three easy ways in which you can keep these costs down, or at least make sure that you don’t fail your MOT test because of something you could have attended to before the test.

-Find a MOT test deal
+Find an MOT test deal

 Deals are all the rage on most money blogs.
-When it comes to costs of MOT test, I’d preach caution.
+When it comes to costs of the MOT test, I’d preach caution.
 Please make sure that by looking for the lowest price of MOT test you are not compromising the robustness of the test itself – MOT tests are a government requirement for a good reason and it is in your interest to be safe.

-(Also, one of the perks of co-owning a MOT and car service garage is knowing that many testing stations get in trouble with the Ministry of Transport, and even get closed, because of doing a shoddy job.)
+(Also, one of the perks of co-owning an MOT and car service garage is knowing that many testing stations get in trouble with the Ministry of Transport, and even get closed, because of doing a shoddy job.)

 Conduct these simple checks

-Here are three things that even a technical luddite can check (and I’m one so I should know):
+Here are three things that even a technical Luddite can check (and I’m one so I should know):